espressif/esptool/README.md

 The next arguments to write_flash are one or more pairs of offset (address) and file name.
 When generating ESP8266 "version 1" images, the file names created by elf2image include the flash offsets as part of the file name.
 For other types of images, consult your SDK documentation to determine the files to flash at which offsets.

+Numeric values passed to write_flash (and other commands) can be specified either in hex (ie 0x1000), or in decimal (ie 4096).

 You may also need to specify arguments for [flash mode and flash size](#flash-modes), if you wish to override the defaults.
 For example:

 ```